jaantollander/masters-thesis/content/30_methods.md

 ---

 The `samples` field counts how many operations the job has performed since the counter was started.
-The fields minimum (`min`), maximum (`max`), sum (`sum`) and sum of squares (`sumsq`) keep count of these aggregates values.
+The fields minimum (`min`), maximum (`max`), sum (`sum`), and the sum of squares (`sumsq`) keep count of these aggregates values.
-These fields contain a values that is a nonnegative integers that increases monotonically until the counter is reset.
+These fields contain nonnegative integers that increase monotonically except in counter resets.
-A counter is reset if none of its values is updated in duration specified in the configuration, 10 minutes by default.
+A counter is reset if none of its values are updated in the duration specified in the configuration, 10 minutes by default.
 Units are (`<unit>`) either bytes (`bytes`) or microseconds (`usecs`).

-Next, we list and explain the operations counted by jobstats.
+Next, we list and explain the operations counted by Jobstats.
-Each operation counts statistic from calls to specific system calls.
+Each operation counts statistics from calls to specific system calls.
-Bolded monospace indicates an operation (**`operation`**) and brackets indicate a system call (`systemcall()`).
+A bolded monospace indicates an operation (**`operation`**), and brackets indicate a system call (`systemcall()`).

 We have the following metadata operations performed on MDSs.